Volunteer at Our Shelter

 Why volunteer with SPCA Cincinnati?

 SPCA Cincinnati has been a trusted leader in animal welfare in Ohio and the Tri-State area for over 140 years.
-We see over 4,000 animals come through our doors annually and our volunteers are important members of our team who aid us in caring for those animals.
-SPCA Cincinnati volunteers
+We see thousands of animals come through our doors annually and our volunteers are important members of our team who aid us in caring for those animals.

 - Help save the lives of animals in need and help individuals and families find loving companion animals